About Us

 Our Vision

-To illuminate pathways towards growth, inspiration, connection and understanding through the transformative potential of theatre.
+To illuminate pathways towards growth, inspiration, connection and understanding through the transformative power of theatre.

 Our Mission

-To collaborate with like-minded artists to create impactful, original theatre experiences that helps build a more compassionate and empathetic world.
+To collaborate with like-minded artists to create impactful, original theatre experiences that help build a more compassionate and empathetic world.

 Our Values